Serve an interactive language model app with low-latency TensorRT-LLM (LLaMA 3 8B)

 The first step in running TensorRT-LLM is to build an “engine” from a model.
 Engines have a large number of parameters that must be tuned on a per-workload basis, so we carefully document the choices we made here and point you to additional resources that can help you optimize for your specific workload.

 Historically, this process was done with a clunky command-line-interface (CLI), but things have changed for the better!
-2025 is the year of CUDA Python, including a new-and-improved Python SDK for TensorRT-LLM, supporting all the same features as the CLI — quantization, speculative decoding, in-flight batching, and much more.
+There is now a new-and-improved Python SDK for TensorRT-LLM, supporting all the same features as the CLI — quantization, speculative decoding, in-flight batching, and much more.

 To run code on Modal, we define container images.
 All Modal containers have access to GPU drivers via the underlying host environment, but we still need to install the software stack on top of the drivers, from the CUDA runtime up.